 - At last, mRNA transcription will not occur.

-It is also termed as Antirepressor.
-It suppresses the activity and binding of the repressor protein to the operator and makes it inactive repressor from the active repressor.
+It is also termed an Antirepressor.
+It suppresses the activity and binding of the repressor protein to the operator and makes it an inactive repressor from the active repressor.
 A lactose or allolactose functions as an inducer in Lac-operon.
-Allolactose forms by the enzyme beta-galactosidase as a result of isomerization of lactose, i.e. galactose links to the C6 instead of C4.
+Allolactose forms by the enzyme beta-galactosidase as a result of the isomerization of lactose, i.e. galactose links to the C6 instead of C4.
 It is a kind of complementary substance that participates in switching on and off the operon system.